banderlog/opencv-python-inference-engine/README.md

 **Limitations**:
 + Package comes without contrib modules.
-+ It was tested on Ubuntu 16.04, Ubuntu 18.04, Ubuntu 18.10 as Windows 10 Subsystem and Gentoo.
++ It was tested on Ubuntu 18.04, Ubuntu 18.10 as Windows 10 Subsystem and Gentoo.
++ It will not work for Ubuntu 16.04 and below (except v4.1.0.4).
 + I had not made builds for Windows or MacOS.
 + It is 64 bit.
 + It built with `ffmpeg` and `v4l` support (`ffmpeg` libs included).